What makes quantum clicks special?: Classical Predictions: Truth Assignments and Probabilities

-\section{The convex polytope method}
+Later Pitowsky pointed out the connection to Boole; in particular that any Bell-type inequality can be interpreted as Boole's condition of possible experience~\cite{pitowsky-86,pitowsky,pitowsky-89a,Pit-91,Pit-94,2000-poly}.
+Pitowsky does not quote Froissart but mentions~\cite{pitowsky-86} (p.~1556) that he had been motivated by a (series of) paper(s) by Garg and Mermin~\cite{Garg1984} (who incidentally did not mention Froissart either) on Farkas' Lemma.

+A very similar question had also been pursued by Chochet theory~\cite{Bishop-Leeuw-1959}, Vorob'ev~\cite{Vorobev-1962} and Kellerer~\cite{Kellerer-1964,Kellerer-1984}, who inspired Klyachko~\cite{Klyachko-2008}, as neither one of the previous authors are mentioned.
+(To~be fair, in the reference section of an unpublished previous paper~\cite{Klyachko-2002} Klyachko mentions Pitowsky two times; one reference not being cited in the main text).

+\subsection{The Convex Polytope Method}

-The gist of the convex polytope method is the observation that any classical probability distribution can be written as a convex sum of all of the conceivable ``extreme'' cases.
+The essence of the convex polytope method is based on the observation that any classical probability distribution can be written as a convex sum of all of the conceivable ``extreme'' cases.
 These ``extreme'' cases can be interpreted as classical truth assignments; or, equivalently, as two-valued states.
-A two-valued state is a function on the propositional structure of elementary observables, assigning any proposition the values ``$0$'' and ``$1$'' if they are (for a particular ``extreme'' case) ``false'' or ``true,'' respectively. ``Extreme'' cases are subject to criteria defined later in Section~\ref{2017-b-admissability}.
-The first explicit use~\cite{svozil-2001-cesena,svozil-2001-eua,svozil-2008-ql,svozil-2016-s} (see Pykacz~\cite{Pykacz1989} for an early use of two-valued states) of the polytope method for deriving bounds using two-valued states on logics with intertwined contexts seems to have been for the pentagon logic, discussed in Sect.~\ref{2017-b-kcbsi}) and cat's cradle logic (also called ``K\"afer,'' the German word for ``bug,'' by Specker), discussed in Sect.~\ref{2017-b-speckerbug}.
+A two-valued state is a function on the propositional structure of elementary observables, assigning any proposition the values ``$0$'' and ``$1$'' if they are (for a particular ``extreme'' case) ``false'' or ``true'', respectively. ``Extreme'' cases are subject to criteria defined later in Section~\ref{2017-b-admissability}.
+The first explicit use~\cite{svozil-2001-cesena,svozil-2001-eua,svozil-2008-ql,svozil-2016-s} (see Pykacz~\cite{Pykacz1989} for early use of two-valued states) of the polytope method for deriving bounds using two-valued states on logics with intertwined contexts seems to have been for the pentagon logic, discussed in Section~\ref{2017-b-kcbsi}) and cat's cradle logic (also called ``K\"afer'', the German word for ``bug'', by Specker), discussed in Section~\ref{2017-b-speckerbug}.

 More explicitly, suppose that there be as many, say, $k$, ``weights'' $\lambda_1, \ldots ,\lambda_k$ as there are two-valued states (or ``extreme'' cases, or truth assignments, if you prefer this denominations).
 Then convexity demands that all of these weights are positive and sum up to one; that is,